MicrosoftDocs/visualstudio-docs/docs/extensibility/visualstudio.extensibility/extension-guides/editor/editor.md

 - [ITextViewOpenClosedListener.TextViewClosedAsync()](https://github.com/microsoft/VSExtensibility/tree/main/docs/new-extensibility-model/api/Microsoft.VisualStudio.Extensibility.Editor.md#M-Microsoft-VisualStudio-Extensibility-Editor-UI-ITextViewOpenClosedListener-TextViewClosedAsync-Microsoft-VisualStudio-Extensibility-Editor-UI-ITextView,System-Threading-CancellationToken-) called anytime a text view is closed by the user.
 - [ITextViewChangedListener.TextViewChangedAsync()](https://github.com/microsoft/VSExtensibility/tree/main/docs/new-extensibility-model/api/Microsoft.VisualStudio.Extensibility.Editor.md#M-Microsoft-VisualStudio-Extensibility-Editor-UI-ITextViewChangedListener-TextViewChangedAsync-Microsoft-VisualStudio-Extensibility-Editor-UI-TextViewChangedArgs,System-Threading-CancellationToken-) called anytime a user makes a text change to a text document displayed by a text view.

-Each of these methods are passed an [ITextViewSnapshot](https://github.com/microsoft/VSExtensibility/tree/main/docs/new-extensibility-model/api/Microsoft.VisualStudio.Extensibility.Editor.md#T-Microsoft-VisualStudio-Extensibility-Editor-UI-ITextViewSnapshot) containing the state of the text view and text text document at the time the user invoked the action and a CancellationToken that will have `IsCancellationRequested == true` when the IDE wishes to cancel a pending action.
+Each of these methods is passed an [ITextViewSnapshot](https://github.com/microsoft/VSExtensibility/tree/main/docs/new-extensibility-model/api/Microsoft.VisualStudio.Extensibility.Editor.md#T-Microsoft-VisualStudio-Extensibility-Editor-UI-ITextViewSnapshot) containing the state of the text view and text text document at the time the user invoked the action and a CancellationToken that will have `IsCancellationRequested == true` when the IDE wishes to cancel a pending action.

 ## Define when your extension is relevant

-Your extension is typically relevant only to certain supported document types and scenarios, and so it is important to clearly define its applicability.
-The Visual Studio Extensibility model provides several ways to clearly define the applicability of an extension via [AppliesTo configuration](#specify-programming-languages-with-the-appliesto-configuration), specifying either what file types such as code languages the extension supports and/or refine the applicability of an extension by further matching on a pattern based on the filename or path.
+Your extension is typically relevant only to certain supported document types and scenarios, and so it's important to clearly define its applicability.
+You can use [AppliesTo configuration](#specify-programming-languages-with-the-appliesto-configuration)) in several ways to clearly define the applicability of an extension.
+You can specify either what file types such as code languages the extension supports, and/or further refine the applicability of an extension by matching on a pattern based on the filename or path.

 ### Specify programming languages with the AppliesTo configuration